MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md

 &#0187; [ **Next:** Step 1.
 Configure the Server Infrastructure](vpn-deploy-server-infrastructure.md)

-In this section you learn how to deploy Always On VPN connections for remote Windows 10 client computers that are domain-joined.
+In this section you deploy Always On VPN connections for remote Windows 10 client computers that are domain-joined.
 You can also learn how to configure conditional access for VPN connectivity using Azure Active Directory.
 For more details about conditional access using Azure AD, see [Conditional access for VPN connectivity using Azure AD](../../ad-ca-vpn-connectivity-windows10.md).

 The following diagram illustrates the workflow process for the different scenarios when deploying Always On VPN.
 Click image to enlarge.